mattbierner/blog.mattbierner.com/_posts/2019-01-31-a-page-out-of-my-book.md

     replaceListingTitle: true
 ---

 [*A Page Out Of My Book*][site] lets you create personalized, framed wall art featuring an original illustration and quote of your choice from classic books.
-I read and listen to a lot of public domain books but rarely own physical copies anymore, ever of my favorites.
+I read and listen to a lot of public domain books but rarely own physical copies anymore, even of my favorites.
 A friend and I created *A Page Out Of My Book* so that we'd have a way to remember and showcase the books and quotes that moved us.

 {% include image.html file="example.jpg" %}